11bus11/theatre-booking/README.md

   - Can be done, but only thru the Django admin page.
 The plays can be changed, added or deleted from the frontend.

 ### Device testing
 Since I used a premade template, most of the device size adaption were already made.
 All i had to do was make sure the content was the right size.
 I still checked on multiple devices to make sure everything was working.
+The only problem waas a slight szising issue with the tables.
+It does not affect the functionality.

 I tested the website (natively) on these devices:
 - iPhone SE (2nd generation)